kurtosis-tech/kurtosis/docs/docs/explanations/starlark-idempotent-runs.md

 #### Criteria to skip an instruction
 Kurtosis uses the following heuristic to determine which parts of a plan to skip in order to optimize runs:

-1. any instruction from the _submitted plan_ that is executed inside the enclave is appended to the _enclave plan_
+1. Any instruction from the _submitted plan_ that is executed inside the enclave is appended to the _enclave plan_
 1. for any given instruction from the _submitted plan_, it is effectively skipped (i.e. not executed) if:
    1. it exists one instruction in the *enclave plan* equivalent to this instruction (called the _matched instruction_ below)
    1. and ONE of the following assertions is true: